 The underground station of Rajiv chowk has multiple underground lines running in tandem, this station is very near to the heritage shopping complex Connaught place.
 The underground stations are all air conditioned.

 When introduced the ticketing system of Delhi metro was manual where the plastic coins for traveling were supposed to be purchased from the ticket counters, the staff were really efficient and fast.
-The ticket price was based on total kilometres to be traveled and entry to the station was through an automatic entry where coin was to be placed and the entry bar was automatically raised similarly at the exit station the coin was to be deposited and the automatic computerized system raised the exit bar, if there was a discrepancy in amount paid and the distance traveled then the customer was redirected to a booth where he could pay the balance or pay the penalty.
+The ticket price was based on total kilometers to be traveled and entry to the station was through an automatic entry where coin was to be placed and the entry bar was automatically raised similarly at the exit station the coin was to be deposited and the automatic computerized system raised the exit bar, if there was a discrepancy in amount paid and the distance traveled then the customer was redirected to a booth where he could pay the balance or pay the penalty.
 Now the metro stations have automatic metro coin dispensers which when tendered the currency notes dole out the metro coins.
 The other mode is the Delhi metro card which can be easily issued from any Delhi metro station and the commuter can easily charge the card through Paytm or any other internet enabled platform.

 Women friendly Delhi Metro